 The small and compact Kensa Shoebox Heat Pumps along with new hot water cylinders were housed in the tenant’s airing cupboards with the pipework running through the loft.
 In order to ensure that the ground source heat pump system would work efficiently, North Devon Homes replaced the old radiators in the bungalows, ensuring that they were correctly sized to increase the heat pump’s performance.
 Dynamic heating controls were also installed in the form of a twin channel timer from Honeywell and thermostatic radiator valves, allowing tenants to control the heating and hot water separately.

 Drilling was undertaken by specialist company GeoDrill, who adapted their machinery to operate effectively in the challenging slate geology in the area.
 The internal installation was undertaken by Kensa Installer Partner, RES Devon, who accommodated extra requests from North Devon Homes, including painting any pipework that was on show, as well as carefully sanding and filling any holes.

-The project is eligible for the Non Domestic Renewable Heat Incentive (RHI) due to the micro-district heating system, which has been pioneered by Kensa to enable social housing providers to access this attractive strand of the Renewable Heat Incentive.
+The project is eligible for the Non Domestic Renewable Heat Incentive (RHI – this scheme has closed) due to the micro-district heating system, which has been pioneered by Kensa to enable social housing providers to access this attractive strand of the Renewable Heat Incentive.